 When Workers’ Comp May Cover Your Traveling Injury

 In many cases, your injury simply won’t be covered under workers’ compensation if it occurred while walking, driving, or taking public transportation to work or back home.
 However, there are potential exceptions to this rule, and that’s why it's important to enlist the aid of a legal team that knows how the system works.
-An experienced workers’ comp lawyer may be able to help if:
+A workers’ comp lawyer may be able to help if:

 ● You were hurt while running an errand at your employer’s request